How Many Minutes is 180 Seconds? A Deep Dive into Time Measurement

 -

 Cooking and Baking: Recipes often specify cooking times in minutes, but some appliances might display time in seconds.
 Knowing how to convert between seconds and minutes ensures accurate cooking times.
-For instance, a recipe calling for 180 seconds of simmering would translate to a 3-minute simmer.
+Here's one way to look at it: a recipe calling for 180 seconds of simmering would translate to a 3-minute simmer.

 -